spacegoing/oc_hrl_pytorch/README.md

+# Spacegoing Implementation of Option-Crictic Framework

+This repo is based on https://github.com/ShangtongZhang with following features:

+- recursive networks support
+- TensorboardX compatible with basline / stable-baselines

 # DeepRL

 > If you have any question or want to report a bug, please open an issue instead of emailing me directly.